Ooma Office Pro vs. 8×8: 2022 Pricing and feature comparison

 Ooma vs. 8×8: Comparing key productivity features.

-The price you pay for a business phone matters, but that factor doesn’t provide a full picture.
-It is also helpful to consider which business phone system gives you more calling flexibility.
-Ooma and 8×8 share some features.
-For example, both have the capability to automatically answer calls: Ooma’s virtual receptionist and 8×8’s auto-attendant.
+The price you pay for a business phone system matters but doesn’t make up the full picture.
+It is also important to consider which business phone system gives you the most calling flexibility.

 By choosing Ooma Office Pro, you receive a powerful communication tool that makes it easier to manage your business.